elastic/chatgpt-log-analysis/README.md

 After starting the Flask app, you can use the following endpoints:

 - `/` : Returns the 'index.html' page.
-This is where you should start.
+This is where you should start, open this up in your browser.

 - `/config` (POST method): Configures the Elasticsearch and OpenAI clients.
 The request should contain the following parameters in form data, you can use the front end application and the "Save Config" button to populate this: